vjand11/vjand11/README.md

 ### Greetings and salutations 👋

 Welcome to my GithHub page.
 I'm Virginia, a budding software engineer.
-After beginning my career in finance, I decided to make a career change and enrolled in coding bootcamp - shoutout Tech Elevator!
+After beginning my career in finance, I decided to make a switch and enrolled in coding bootcamp - shoutout Tech Elevator!
 The rest is, as they say, history.
 I'm a full stack developer just getting my start in the industry.

+Languages:
+Java ☕

 <!--
 **vjand11/vjand11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.